gman999/doc/openbsd/soekris-4801-openbsd.md

 Setup the bootstrap computer with the serial console cable and some terminal emulation application.

 By default, the Soekris 4801 used 19200 as the console speed, yet we set the speed to 9600 in the /etc/boot.conf and /etc/ttys files.
 Therefore, set the Soekris console speed to 9600 in the BIOS by hitting control-p during the Soekris' initial boot stage.

+I recommend setting every system to 9600 since it's the default for programs such as cu(1), it's unnecessary to have speeds exceeding 9600 for any console access.
+Don't confuse console speed with broadband connectivity.

 To show the current BIOS settings: